coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

         -

    .. note:: In order to be bound in tactic definitions, each syntactic
-             entry for argument type must include the case of simple L tac identifier as part of what it parses.
+             entry for argument type must include the case of a simple |Ltac|
+             identifier as part of what it parses.
 This is naturally the case for ``ident``, ``simple_intropattern``, ``reference``, ``constr``, ... but not for ``integer``.
              This is the reason for introducing a special entry ``int_or_var`` which